Markham Moor Service Station

 In 1989, the filling station beneath the roof was removed and a Little Chef roadside restaurant constructed beneath the canopy.
 However, in 2003, plans were announced to demolish the building in order to make way for a slip road to be constructed as part of a larger project to redesign the junction on which the restaurant stood.

 The protests that followed this proposal caused the Highways Agency to reconsider its decision and the building was saved.
-Although the roof now has listed status, the restaurant is closed.
+In 2012, the canopy became a Grade II Listed Building, and after a number of years lying derelict, the building opened again in December 2019 as a drive-thru branch of Starbucks.

 • English Heritage, www.english-heritage.org.uk